OISF/suricata/doc/userguide/devguide/contributing/contribution-process.rst

 repository.
 Before it is merged, it will be reviewed and pushed through a QA process.

-Please consider our :ref:`Pull Requests Criteria <pull-requests-criteria>` when submitting.
+Please respect our :ref:`Pull Requests Criteria <pull-requests-criteria>` when submitting.
+This includes reading the PR template and filling it in adequately.
+Add a version number to your PRs -- it makes following the work history easier.

 We have 'GitHub-CI' integration enabled.
 This means some automated build check, suricata-verity and unit tests are performed on the pull request.
 Generally,